Actinide: Isotopes

-32 isotopes of actinium and eight excited isomeric states of some of its nuclides were identified by 2016.
+Thirty-four isotopes of actinium and eight excited isomeric states of some of its nuclides are known, ranging in mass number from 203 to 236.
 Three isotopes, 225Ac, 227Ac and 228Ac, were found in nature and the others were produced in the laboratory; only the three natural isotopes are used in applications.
-Actinium-225 is a member of the radioactive neptunium series; it was first discovered in 1947 as a decay product of uranium-233, it is an α-emitter with a half-life of 10 days.
+Actinium-225 is a member of the radioactive neptunium series; it was first discovered in 1947 as a decay product of uranium-233 and it is an α-emitter with a half-life of 10 days.
 Actinium-225 is less available than actinium-228, but is more promising in radiotracer applications.
 Actinium-227 (half-life 21.77 years) occurs in all uranium ores, but in small quantities.
 One gram of uranium (in radioactive equilibrium) contains only 2×10^-10 gram of 227Ac.
 Actinium-228 is a member of the radioactive thorium series formed by the decay of 228Ra; it is a β− emitter with a half-life of 6.15 hours.
 In one tonne of thorium there is 5×10^-8 gram of 228Ac.
 It was discovered by Otto Hahn in 1906.

-There are 31 known isotopes of thorium ranging in mass number from 208 to 238.
+There are 32 known isotopes of thorium ranging in mass number from 207 to 238.
 Of these, the longest-lived is 232Th, whose half-life of 1.4×10^10 years means that it still exists in nature as a primordial nuclide.
 The next longest-lived is 230Th, an intermediate decay product of 238U with a half-life of 75,400 years.
 Several other thorium isotopes have half-lives over a day; all of these are also transient in the decay chains of 232Th, 235U, and 238U.

-28 isotopes of protactinium are known with mass numbers 212–239 as well as three excited isomeric states.
+Twenty-nine isotopes of protactinium are known with mass numbers 211–239 as well as three excited isomeric states.
 Only 231Pa and 234Pa have been found in nature.
 All the isotopes have short lifetimes, except for protactinium-231 (half-life 32,760 years).
 The most important isotopes are 231Pa and 233Pa, which is an intermediate product in obtaining uranium-233 and is the most affordable among artificial isotopes of protactinium.
 233Pa has convenient half-life and energy of γ-radiation, and thus was used in most studies of protactinium chemistry.
 Protactinium-233 is a β-emitter with a half-life of 26.97 days.

-There are 26 known isotopes of uranium, having mass numbers 215–242 (except 220 and 241).
+There are 27 known isotopes of uranium, having mass numbers 215–242 (except 220).
 Three of them, 234U, 235U and 238U, are present in appreciable quantities in nature.
 Among others, the most important is 233U, which is a final product of transformation of 232Th irradiated by slow neutrons.
 233U has a much higher fission efficiency by low-energy (thermal) neutrons, compared e.g. with 235U.
 Most uranium chemistry studies were carried out on uranium-238 owing to its long half-life of 4.4×10^9 years.